 Community Food Share Pantry

-First Unitarian’s Community Food Share Pantry has been a continuously operating monthly food distribution site for the past 14 years on the third Monday afternoon of every month.
+First Unitarian’s Community Food Share Pantry has been a continuously-operating monthly food distribution site for over 15 years on the third Monday of every month.
 As an agency of the Rhode Island Food Bank, CFS provides free food and household products to low-income families in the greater Providence community.
 Other services have included health care talks, free flu shots, and information about the SNAP (food stamp) program.

 The Community Food Share Committee, which oversees and operates the CFS Pantry, purchases food from the RI Food Bank and We Share Hope.
 It also accepts donations from individuals and community groups.

-A large team of volunteers procure the food, set-up and present the food, and coordinate the distribution each month.
+The CFS Committee recruits a large team of volunteers who procure, set-up, and present the food and who coordinate the distribution each month.
 Children and youth from our Sunday school also assist the program.
+The program is endowed through a generous bequest from the late Dino Germani.

 Contacts: Joe Salvatore and Chiara Romano Van Erp